-Net cash provided by (used in) operating activities.
-During the nine months ended September 30, 2016, we received a \$200.0 million upfront payment from Celgene related to our 2016 Agreement, \$26.5 million in cost reimbursements related to our collaboration agreements with Celgene, a \$25.0 million milestone payment in conjunction with the achievement of a substantive development milestone and \$4.4 million as reimbursement of tenant improvements.
+Net cash used in operating activities.
+During the three months ended March 31, 2017, we received \$5.0 million in cost reimbursements related to our collaboration agreements with Celgene.
 These amounts were offset by increased operating expenses which relate to increases in clinical study costs due to advancements in our most advanced product candidates, expanded facilities and increased staffing needs due to our expanding operations.